January 5, 2023

 Customs & Compliance Updates

 Customs authorities are becoming increasingly strict about compliance with complex import and export regimes.
 For 2023, changes in customs regulations and trade agreements will mean new reporting obligations, data requirements, and clearance processes to move your goods.
-Businesses will need to stay informed about the changing environment and incorporate compliance into their supply chain plans.
+Businesses and customs brokers will need to stay informed about the changing environment and incorporate compliance into their supply chain plans.

 “Plan for continued higher tariffs and the need for greater traceability into the raw materials, labor, and other inputs to products shipped.
 Expect governments to continue using tariff and non-tariff barriers to increase revenue as well to drive environmental, labor, and other social causes.”